Lilihierax/sourcemod-nt-fovchanger/README.md

 * Players can also set their desired field of view instantly by including it as a parameter, e.g. `!fov 95`
 * Server operators can define the range of acceptable field of view values by using `sm_nt_fov_min` and `sm_nt_fov_max`

-## Reporting issues
+## Known issues
+* Zooming with weapons can cause snapping-like behavior.
+This is the most prominent when a weapon is zoomed out while a high field of view is being used

-* Issues and glitches caused by this modification can be also reported on Active Neotokyo Players ("ANP") [Discord server](https://discord.gg/JJBMzeqfdh)
+* Issues and glitches caused by this modification can be reported as a GitHub issue or alternatively on Active Neotokyo Players ("ANP") [Discord server](https://discord.gg/JJBMzeqfdh)

 ## Authors
-* Plugin code and development by Rain
+* Plugin and patcher development by Rain
 * Original research and proof of concept plugin by Lilihierax
 * Additional thanks to Kudegra and Jef for their efforts in reverse engineering Neotokyo
+* Additional thanks to Dennogin and Milk for testing

 ## Changelog
 * 0.1.0 - Initial proof of concept release (March 2023) for NEOTOKYO° (Steam App ID: 244630, Steam Build ID: 1981783) by Lilihierax